Recovering The Forgotten River

 • Water quality and security: we need to advocate for a healthier Upper Murrumbidgee River, and ensure it receives adequate flows for the people and ecological communities that depend on it.

-• Transparency and accountability: we need to commit to an open and transparent enquiry into the application of the Snowy Water Inquiry Outcomes Implementation Deed (SWIOID) and the impacts of this on environmental, social and Cultural values of the waterways it impacts.
-Additionally, we want to work with Snowy Hydro Shareholders to ensure the updated statement of expectations reflects community expectations around river management.
+• Transparency and accountability: we need to commit to and ensure an open and transparent enquiry into the application of the Snowy Water Inquiry Outcomes Implementation Deed (SWIOID) and the impacts of this on environmental, social and Cultural values of the waterways it impacts.
+The SWIOID review needs to complement the recently updated Statement of Expectations.

 In the lead up to the Federal Election 2022, the Australian River Restoration Centre sent a letter on behalf of a consortium of partners to local political candidates, asking them to call for actions that deliver a healthier Upper Murrumbidgee river should they be elected.